cwesson/funge-plus-plus/doc/defunge.md

 : Set the delta of the current IP to vector *v*.

 **setpos *v***
-: Set the postion of the current IP to vector *v*.
+: Set the position of the current IP to vector *v*.

 **universe**, **u**
 : Print a list universe names.